Search

 Creating this experience involves supporting employees holistically as their full selves.
 Central to this experience are team members being heard, not only feeling, but being valued, and feeling a sense of real belonging.

 The current work environment is a dense and complex web.
 What is clear is that before we can upskill in the technical and digital areas of working, we must focus on providing all employees the opportunity to develop foundational, dynamic human skills that will support them in navigating a virtual or hybrid, multigenerational workplace that is increasingly focused on diversity, equity, and inclusion.
-This kind of upskilling needs to hold employees at the center, be driven from an organizational mindset of optimism and resilience and provide them with the tools to show up in ways that are health-promoting – for themselves and others.
+This kind of upskilling needs to hold employees at the center, be driven from an organizational mindset of optimism and resilience, and provide them with the tools to show up in ways that are health-promoting – for themselves and others.

 How Can Human Resources Professionals Respond?